BYLAWS OF THE NORTH AMERICAN SOCIETY FOR

-Section 3.01 The Board of Directors shall consist of the officers of the Society, the chairs of the standing committees, the three most recent past presidents, and a representative of the Society’s journal who may serve as a non-voting ex officio member upon approval of the Board.
-The Board shall meet at least twice per year, and at least once annually in person.
+Section 3.01 The Board of Directors shall consist of the officers of the Society, the chairs of the standing committees, and a representative of the Society’s journal who may serve as a non-voting ex officio member upon approval of the Board.
+The Board shall meet at least once annually.
 A majority of the voting members of the Board shall constitute a quorum for the transaction of business, provided that the President or President-elect is present; but if the Board wishes to exercise the power to remove an officer, then a quorum shall consist of two-thirds (2/3) of the members.
 Board members who are not Fellows of the Society shall be ineligible to participate in any discussion or vote regarding Fellows or Fellow membership.
 Every act or decision done or made by a majority of the directors present at a meeting duly held at which a quorum is present, shall be regarded as the act of the Board unless a greater number is required by law or by any other Section of these bylaws.
 In the case of a tie vote, the vote of the President (or the President-elect, in the absence of the President), shall prevail.
 If this amendment is ratified by the membership less than one month before the annual business meeting, the new Board shall not be constituted until the conclusion of the annual business meeting.

 Section 3.02 Officers of the Society shall be the President, President-elect, Vice President, Treasurer, Secretary, and Immediate Past President.
-Each officer shall be a Physician, Scientist, or Fellow member in good standing.
+Each officer shall be an Active, or Fellow member in good standing.
 Officers shall serve terms of one year or until the time of the next annual business meeting.

 Section 3.03 At the end of the term of each office or in the event of vacancy in an office, there shall be automatic succession in this order: Secretary to Treasurer to Vice President to President-elect to President.
 At the end of the term of office, the President shall become Immediate Past President.
 A vacancy in the office of Secretary shall be filled by the Board.
 A vacancy in the office of Immediate Past President shall not be filled.